ChristinaLK/large-scale-chtc/_episodes/02-accounts.md

 objectives:
 - "Identify three places to apply for accounts."
 - "Request an account on a large-scale compute system."
+keypoints:
+- "Find a large scale resource that matches your needs."
+- "Resources will require an account request or application."
 ---

 > look for a resource that matches your needs